 Key facts of the tour

-Those who come to Bamberg get to choose: Is the visit for the physical pleasures - first and foremost the beer?
+Those who come to Bamberg can choose: Do you want to enjoy the culinary delights - especially the beer?
 Or the baroque splendour of the historic old town?
-Or the Bamberg Horseman and the other works of art from church history, or the lively trendy districts that are part of a university town?
-This city tour does not require a choice - it introduces you to all facets of this exciting Upper Franconian city.
+Or the Bamberg Horseman and other works of art from church history or the lively, trendy neighbourhoods of a university town?
+This city tour doesn't ask you to choose - it introduces you to all facets of this exciting Upper Franconian city.

-Bamberg lies at the mouth of the small river Regnitz into the Main.
+Bamberg lies at the confluence of the Regnitz and Main rivers.
 The city stretches over seven hills.
-This common feature with the Italian capital earns it the nickname "Franconian Rome".
-Bamberg Cathedral and the associated "Alte Hofhaltung" (Old Court House) also suggest themselves as parallels to St. Peter's Basilica and the Vatican.
-It is thanks to its largely intact historic city centre that the entire old town has been recognised as a UNESCO World Heritage Site since 1993.
+This similarity to the Italian capital gives it the nickname "Franconian Rome".
+Bamberg Cathedral and the associated "Old Court" also suggest themselves as a parallel to St Peter's Basilica and the Vatican.
+It is thanks to its largely intact historic town centre that the entire old town has been recognised as a UNESCO World Heritage Site since 1993.

-Fortunately, in Bamberg the railway station and the many sights are not far from each other, so most of it can be easily explored in one day.
-The route takes you through all three parts of the city: the Garden City, the Island City and the Cathedral City.
-We can dispense with special gastronomic tips here, because Bamberg offers a large number of restaurants, beer halls and cafés, so that an extensive rest is possible at any time and almost everywhere.
+Fortunately, the railway station and the many sights are not far from each other in Bamberg, so most of them can be easily explored in one day.
+The route takes you through all three areas of the city: the Gardeners' Town, the Island Town and the Cathedral Town.
+There is no need for any special catering tips here, as Bamberg offers a large number of restaurants, beer pubs and cafés, so you can take a long break almost anywhere and at any time.

-How about a charming escort on your way through Bamberg?
+How about a charming companion on your way through Bamberg?
 A former wine queen introduces the city in an audio guide that can be downloaded at www.wir-entdecken-bayern.de/audio-guides.
 So, off you go.

 A city tour for culture lovers and connoisseurs